 Cast Member Perks

 And of course we all know the real reason why any of us would choose to do an internship at Disney: FREE PARK ENTRY.
 A single park ticket costs upwards of $100 USD, which is just outrageously expensive.
 On top of that, the park is huge, so there’s just no way you could complete everything in a day.
 This is why people spend weeks at Disney, so they can experience all that Disney has to offer.
+I saw all of the calvacades at Disney’s Hollywood Studios.
 They just have to pay through their nose to do so.

 BUT NOT US!
 Cast Members get free entry to ALL Disney Parks.
 I loved it.
 I would spend my off days exploring the parks, or even come to work early so I could take a few rides/pictures before clocking in.